gooddata/gooddata-ui-sdk/pages/_posts/2014-08-04-get-the-data-from-gooddata-platform.md

 ### GoodData Project

-_If you don't have a GoodData project, you can create one using this one page project creation template - [Ruby SDK Script](link-to-script)_
+_If you don't have a GoodData project, you can create one using our [Ruby SDK](http://sdk.gooddata.com/gooddata-ruby/get-started/)._

 We want to see open and close quote of Nasdaq during the time.
 Let's use following metrics: